Chapter One

 ‘Yeah.
 She’s got her own place now.
 She moved out of her granddad’s a while ago.’

-And there was.
-One little magpie.
+I looked where she pointed and saw a magpie.
 Black and white and where the sun shone, blue.
-It ruffled its feathers and twisted its head to look at us.
-It flew away into the hot, bright atmosphere, enveloped by the whiteness of the sun.
-From the corner where a billboard advertised shampoo, the road turned onto another road ahead where the post office was and further along this road the tall fence alongside the tracks had been eaten away with rust.
+It ruffled its feathers and twisted its head to look at us, then it flew away into the hot, bright atmosphere, enveloped by the whiteness of the sun.

 ‘What’s that?’ she said.